 - New Lighting Laboratory: Insert a door between Rm.
 283 and 284.
 Add a lighting equipment storage system and single table seating for a class of 10-15 in Rm.
-283, redesignated as the Lighting Laboratory classroom and inventory storage - Adapt Rm.
-284 (currently Lighting Storage) as the storage space for the Music Dept. acoustical shell OR grand piano (both cannot fit) adjacent to the stage.
-Possible twolevel storage to allow for storage above the acoustical shell or grand piano.
-Stage level storage of these heavy items would greatly reduce the risk of injury for Facilities employees during transport of these heavy items used for Music Dept. performances four weeks a year. - Minor refurbishing in the Acting Studio (Rm.
-214), including replacing window blackout coverings, repairing power outlets, removing the small mirror, and providing mediation (media cart and additional equipment). - Replace or repair broken areas of the floors in the Costume Studio (Rm.
+283, redesignated as the Lighting Laboratory classroom and inventory storage.
+Update 2015: This project was completed the last week in May! - Adapt Rm.
+284 (currently Lighting Storage) as the storage space for the Music Dept. acoustical shells adjacent to the stage.
+Update 2015: Project estimate date summer 2015. - Minor refurbishing in the Acting Studio (Rm.
+214), including replacing window blackout coverings, repairing power outlets, repairing broken window glass, removing the small mirror, and providing mediation (media cart and additional equipment). - Replace or repair broken areas of the floors in the Costume Studio (Rm.
 218 and Rm.
 224) and Makeup Room (Rm.
 226). - Replace the theatre stage deck and subfloor.